parsaeisa/Notes/languages/C#.md

 * Instruments
 * Orders

-For choosing instument , first put strings in uppercase format (e.g GUITAR) then put enum.
+For choosing instrument , first put strings in uppercase format (e.g GUITAR) then put enum.

+### Category option
+Enum defines the categories of instruments.Choosing the category of insturments at first is handled by string, If the category didn't exist on categories list, it returns an exception.

+### Pre-processing data
+Finding firstname and last name by string split .Finding username from email (everything before `@`).